Determines whether the specified file exists.

 Return ValueType: System.Boolean

 true if the caller has the required permissions and path contains the name of an existing file; otherwise, false.
-This method also returns false if path is null, an invalid path, or a zero-length string.
+This method also returns false if path is Nothing, an invalid path, or a zero-length string.
 If the caller does not have sufficient permissions to read the specified file, no exception is thrown and the method returns false regardless of the existence of path.